 'A huge thanks to Chris and Claire who offered us a better way to think and live.
 I hope to continue the eco holidays in Paris.
 Long live tomatoes and home-made rakia!'
 Clemence, Paris

 We use organic gardening and permaculture methods to maintain the garden.
 We grow in raised beds using manure and compost and our own liquid comfrey and nettle fertilizers.

 The wonderful produce from the garden gets turned into jams, chutneys, tomato pastes, and sauces.
 As learned from the local women, we make it in a large pot over a fire in the garden.

-Every autumn our grape harvest gets turned into red and white wine; the apples and pears into cider and perry; and we have been known to make a bottle or two of rakia.
+Every autumn our grape harvest gets turned into red and white wine; the apples and pears into fresh juice; and we have been known to make a bottle or two of rakia.

 Over the years, we've had lots of wonderful people come to share their gifts.
 These have included artists, yoga teachers, herbalists, film makers, and musicians.
-Learn more here.
+(See below)

 In April 2017, British artist Danny Mooney visited as artist in residence.
 He created a selection of wonderful landscape watercolours; figure sketches of local characters and life on the farm; and wonderful IPAD paintings.
 See http://www.dannymooney.pictures and www.facebook.com/dannymooneypictures/.

 In 2018, we created our meditation/yoga space overlooking the garden.